From concept to community

 . .

-Final System:
+Final solution

 Brand-Finalized Automation

 Changes in this pass: color values corrected to final brand standards, edge case templates finalized, and automated text fills expanded to cover additional run types.
-No functional changes were made to the automation logic — the workflow was sound.
-This was a craft pass, not a rethink.
+Final timed testing confirmed the system holds, and improves on the Solution 3 baseline.

 Reflection